 - After 10 minutes, serve the rice on a serving plate.
 Finish by pouring the remaining syrup that you put aside on to the top of the rice.

 - Once it has cooled down, place in your refrigerator and serve cold.

 A Step-By-Step Video Walkthrough

-My Version of This Classic Filipino Dessert, Biko Latik (also known as Bibingkang Malagkit)
+My Version of This Classic Filipino Dessert, Biko Latik (aka Bibingkang Malagkit)

 In most recipes, white sticky rice is used.
 You could use this as an alternative if you prefer, in which case the cooking time of the rice would be reduced by 15 minutes.

 I prefer using the purple rice because of the colour and texture of the final dessert.
 If you use white rice, I find that the texture is very spongy.
 Whereas using the purple rice, every bite is different.
 Some bites are spongy, but every now and then you get a slight crunch, which delights the senses.

 Read More From Delishably